Farmers Market Supervisor

 Farmers Market Set Up Team

-The primary responsibility of a Laborer Trainees is to set up and take down the market each week.
+The primary responsibility of the Farmers Market Attendants is to set up and take down the market each week.
 Tasks include driving a variety of City vehicles, lifting and moving bulky items such as canopies, tables and signs weighing up to 60 lbs., maintaining equipment, interacting with other city departments including Solid Waste and Support Services, and setting up signs on roadways.
-In addition, a laborer-trainee interacts with customers in the managers booth and at all work sites where their duties are performed, so customer service skills and an ability to communicate and interact with a wide range of people is of special importance.
+In addition, a Farmers Market Attendant interacts with customers in the farmers market information booth.